Battle of Britain Day: British strategy

-The Big Wing

 Air Vice-Marshal Trafford Leigh-Mallory and Squadron Leader Douglas Bader came to play significant roles in the September fighting.
 Bader commanded 242 Squadron flying Hurricanes in Leigh-Mallory's 12 Group, which defended the vital industrial targets in the West Midlands.
 A source of frustration to Leigh-Mallory was the way in which his squadrons were used.
 During Luftwaffe attacks on south-east England 12 Group units were tasked with protecting 11 Group sector stations north of the Thames Estuary, while Leigh-Mallory believed his units should be in action south of the Thames.
 Mallory also criticised the way Park and Dowding were conducting the battle.
 The popular image of outnumbered Spitfires and Hurricanes meeting an enemy with huge numerical strength preyed upon his mind.
 He favoured a reverse of the image.

 Bader was bored and frustrated at being left out of the major actions in the south.
 To Bader, it did not make sense for 12 Group to apparently sit idle while 11 Group suffered heavy losses and fought at a numerical disadvantage.
 Bader advocated scrambling 12 Group fighters as soon as German aircraft were detected forming up over France or Belgium.
 He asserted 12 Group was quick enough to reach 20000 ft over the Thames Estuary before the enemy reached the area.
-He planned to use large forces, three to five squadrons to engage the enemy.
+He planned to use large forces (three to five squadrons) to engage the enemy.
 Should this succeed, 11 Group, following up attacks, might have found broken enemy formations whose crews had lost the determination to press on to their targets.
-Bader implied that this may reduce the losses of fighter pilots in 11 Group.
+Bader implied that this might reduce the losses of fighter pilots in 11 Group.
 After the war, Bader insisted that both he and Leigh-Mallory wanted the Big Wing tactic enacted in 12 Group only.
 They both believed, according to Bader, that it was impractical to use 11 Group as the command was located too close to the enemy and would not have enough time to assemble.